WillSams/pascalorama_pong/readme.md

-Pong by by Pascal Bosquet (http://www.pascalorama.com/megadrive-m68000-programming/)
+Pong by by Pascal Bosquet
 ====================================================================================
+Original code can be found here -> (http://www.pascalorama.com/megadrive-m68000-programming/)

 Just me poking around Pascal Bosquet's code to get this running in GNU Assembly (GAS).
 I'm currently learning the M68000 and Mega Drive/Genesis programming, this code just took a bit figuring out how the header should look like and getting the makefile just right.